-The Earth Institute Research Program on Sustainability Policy and Management is currently executing a study on sustainability metrics and measures, which will analyze the myriad of frameworks and standards used by organizations globally to measure, assess, compare, and report on sustainability Key Performance Indicators (KPIs).
-This analysis will take stock of the existing KPIs, examine and evaluate methodologies for assigning and weighting KPIs, and will analyze the commonalities, to see whether a core set of indicators is emerging.
+The Earth Institute Research Program on Sustainability Policy and Management is currently executing a study on sustainability metrics and measures, which will analyze the myriad of frameworks and standards used by organizations (private organizations, governments, and public agencies – municipal, state, and federal) globally to measure, assess, compare, and report on sustainability Key Performance Indicators (KPIs).
+In the first stage of our research, we took stock of existing KPIs, conducting a thorough investigation of “environmental, social and governance” (ESG) metrics, and found 557 distinct sustainability indicators.
+Our analysis will next examine and evaluate methodologies for assigning and weighting KPIs, and will analyze the commonalities, to see whether a core set of indicators is emerging.
 We are examining where reporting is vague and discretionary, in an effort to improve consistency within industries and overall.
 The long-term goal of this study is to serve as foundation to inform the discussion of a global network of scholars and practitioners.

 This research includes amassing a comprehensive understanding of how organizations across sectors, industries, and regions are measuring and reporting on sustainability initiatives.
-This focuses on all types of sustainability metrics, including what is most often termed “ESG” or environmental, social and governance indicators.
 We are also examining frameworks, indices and scorecards which aggregate (and sometimes weight) various KPIs.
-The units of analysis for this review include private organizations as well as governments and public agencies – municipal, state, and federal.
 We are also looking at trends within the field to identify best practices for organizations measuring and valuing their own sustainability initiatives; for organizations seeking to develop their own ratings frameworks; and for investors looking for sustainability information.
-Finally, we are analyzing report linking progress on sustainability metrics and investment in sustainability initiatives/programs with financial performance, or, in the case of public organizations, how sustainability indicators impact economic development.
+Finally, we are analyzing reports linking progress on sustainability metrics and investment in sustainability initiatives/programs with financial performance, or, in the case of public organizations, how sustainability indicators impact economic development.

 The goal of the Sustainability Metrics project is to better understand the landscape of sustainability metrics and reporting.
 Our current research focuses on KPIs and how frameworks can be improved so that their metrics inform better practices.
 This is the first step towards a common standard.
 Before convergence can occur, a thorough understanding of the current field is necessary.